The Honda F1 RA1082-001: Calibrating a KERS Legend at Bourne HPP

 The Birth of the F1 Hybrid (2008)

 In April 2008, the build was completed, and Alex Wurz completed a brief 2.4 km shakedown run at the Santa Pod drag strip.
 However, because the build schedule had overrun, the hybrid electronics could not be fully operated during that initial outing.
-A week later, after resolving initial integration issues at the factory, the team hit the track for realistic testing.
+A week later, after resolving initial power-management integration issues at the factory, the team hit the track for realistic testing.

 In May 2008 at the Silverstone National Circuit with James Rossiter at the wheel, Honda became the first team in the F1 modern era to test a hybrid system on a full circuit, running the KERS at a 25 kW assist and 35 kW recharge profile.